-(2) The finished fill elevation around the structure or addition must be no lower than one foot Formatted below the regulatory flood protection elevation and must extend at the same elevation at least 15 feet beyond the outside limits of the structure or addition.
-Accessory Structures.
-As an alternative to the fill requirements of Section 10.4.2(A)4.7.3(D)(2)(a) Formatted: Font: Not Bold above, accessory structures in the flood fringe district may be permitted to be internally/wet Formatted: Heading 4, Space After: 0 pt, No bullets floodproofed to the FP3 or FP4 floodproofing classifications in the State Building Code, provided or numbering that: (1) The accessory structure constitutes a minimal investment, does not exceed 576 square feet Formatted in size, and is only used for parking and storage.
-(2) All portions of floodproofed accessory structures below the Regulatory Flood Protection Elevation must be: (a) adequately anchored to prevent flotation, collapse or lateral movement and designed Formatted to equalize hydrostatic flood forces on exterior walls; (b) be constructed with materials resistant to flood damage; and (c) Must have all service utilities be water-tight or elevated to above the regulatory flood protection elevation (3) Designs for meeting this requirement must either be certified by a registered professional Formatted engineer or meet or exceed the following criteria: (a) To allow for the equalization of hydrostatic pressure, there must be a minimum of two Formatted "automatic" openings in the outside walls of the structure, with a total net area of not less than one square inch for every square foot of enclosed area subject to flooding; (b) There must be openings on at least two sides of the structure and the bottom of all openings must be no higher than one foot above the lowest adjacent grade to the structure.
+- 10.4.1 Flood Fringe Permitted Uses.
+Permitted uses within the flood fringe district are those uses of land or structures allowed by the underlying zoning district that comply with the standards herein. - 10.4.2 Standards for Flood Fringe Permitted Uses - A. All structures - (1) All structures shall be constructed to the elevation determined in Section 6.2.9(A). - (2) The finished fill elevation around the structure or addition must be no lower than one foot below the regulatory flood protection elevation and must extend at the same elevation at least 15 feet beyond the outside limits of the structure or addition. - (3) Elevations must be certified by a registered professional engineer, land surveyor, or qualified person designated by the Zoning Administrator. - B. Accessory Structures.
+All accessory structures must meet the following standards: - (1) Structures shall not be designed or used for human habitation. - (2) Structures will have a low flood damage potential. - (3) Structures with fewer than two rigid walls, such as carports, gazebos, and picnic pavilions, may be located at an elevation below the Regulatory Flood Protection Elevation. - (4) Structures may be elevated on fill, meeting the standards in Section 10.4.2(A).
+Fill is not required to be extended 15 feet beyond the outside limits of the structure. - C. As an alternative to the fill requirements of Section 10.4.2.A above, accessory structures in the flood fringe district may be permitted as a conditional use to be internally/wet floodproofed to the FP3 or FP4 floodproofing classifications in the State Building Code, provided that: - (1) The accessory structure constitutes a minimal investment, does not exceed 576 square feet in size, and is only used for parking and storage.

+- (2) All portions of floodproofed accessory structures below the Regulatory Flood Protection Elevation must be: - (a) adequately anchored to prevent flotation, collapse or lateral movement and designed to equalize hydrostatic flood forces on exterior walls; - (b) be constructed with materials resistant to flood damage; and - (c) Must have all service utilities be water-tight or elevated to above the regulatory flood protection elevation - (3) Designs for meeting this requirement must either be certified by a registered professional engineer or meet or exceed the following criteria: - (a) To allow for the equalization of hydrostatic pressure, there must be a minimum of two "automatic" openings in the outside walls of the structure, with a total net area of not less than one square inch for every square foot of enclosed area subject to flooding; and - (b) There must be openings on at least two sides of the structure and the bottom of all openings must be no higher than one foot above the lowest adjacent grade to the structure.
 Using human intervention to open a garage door prior to flooding will not satisfy this requirement for automatic openings.
-Formatted: Font: Not Bold C. In General Formatted: Heading 4, Space After: 0 pt, No bullets or numbering Page | 207 yards, unless the fill is specifically intended to elevate a structure in accordance with Section